 As a Regulatory Coordinator I, you will prepare and submit protocols and supporting documents to regulatory bodies such as PRMC, IRB, and IACUC.
 You will submit continuations, amendments, responds to questions, generates reports, and maintains files research files and documentation involving the regulatory requirements for the study/clinical trial.
-Other duties will include, representing the Medical Center when meeting with pharmaceutical companies, attending weekly team meetings, and working with other staff to insure all regulatory documents and requirements are met and up-to-date.
+Other duties will include, representing the Medical Center when meeting with pharmaceutical companies, attending weekly team meetings, and working with other staff to ensure all regulatory documents and requirements are met and up-to-date.
 Ensures compliance with all federal and local agencies including the Food and Drug Administration (FDA) and local Institutional Review Board (IRB).

 Essential job duties and responsibilities: